4ka0/4ka0/README.md

 - 🤓 I'm seeking a fresh challenge as a backend engineer.
 - 🌱 I'm currently learning Python, Django, and Django REST framework.
-- 🤘 I’ve also dabbled a little with Ruby and quite liked it.
+- 🤘 I’m also using HTML, CSS, JavaScript, Bootstrap, Heroku, AWS (EC2, SES, S3), Nginx, Gunicorn, and PostgreSQL.
-- 📚 I have an MSc in computer science (but that was a long time ago ... 🐢)
+- 📚 I have an MSc in computer science where I used C and Java (but that was a long time ago ... 🐢)
 - 🗻 I've worked as a Japanese-to-English patent translator for about a decade.
 - ☺️ I can't seem to stop using this wizard emoji in everything I write → 🧙‍♂️